 *Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links.
 Disclosure Policy.

-So, I definitely encourage you to include a Cartagena, Colombia walking tour on your agenda during a visit.
-In this post, I’ll share what I enjoyed about the Cartagena walking tour I did and also share some alternative options if you want to shop around.
+In this post, I’ll share which Cartagena, Colombia walking I did, what I enjoyed about it and also share some alternative options, including Cartagena free walking tour if you want to shop around.

 I’ll be honest, I used to think doing things like walking tours were cheesy, tourist trap activities.